Les Binks

-James Leslie Binks (8 August 1951 – 15 March 2025) was a Northern Irish heavy metal drummer.
-He is best-known for being the drummer for Judas Priest, where he was a member from 1977 to 1979.
+James Leslie Binks (6 July 1951 – 15 March 2025) was a Northern Irish heavy metal drummer.
+He is best-known for being the drummer for Judas Priest, with whom he played from 1977 to 1979.

 Life and career

 Early years

+In an interview in 2017, Binks stated that amongst the main musical influences on his playing throughout his career were Mitch Mitchell, Jimi Hendrix, John Bonham, Ian Paice, Billy Cobham, Mahavishnu Orchestra, Lenny White, Chick Corea and Return to Forever, also mentioning his appreciation of early British rock and roll band, The Shadows.

-Previously working for Eric Burdon of the Animals and the funk band War, Binks was also a drummer on Deep Purple bassist Roger Glover's album The Butterfly Ball and the Grasshopper's Feast (1974).
+Previously working for Eric Burdon of the Animals and the latin music-funk-R&B-soul-rock fusion band War, Binks was also a drummer on Deep Purple bassist Roger Glover's album The Butterfly Ball and the Grasshopper's Feast (1974).
 The album project began as a soundtrack for an animated film based on a well-known English children's book, but a promo for the film never gained any interest, so the project was scrapped.
 Glover went on to release the soundtrack as a "Roger Glover and Friends" title.
 One of the featured vocalists, Eddie Hardin previously of The Spencer Davis Group, later released his own albums, the first of which was Eddie Hardin's Wizard's Convention (1976), which again included Binks on drums.

-Binks played for the pop band Fancy who had two U.S. hits in 1974 with a cover of Chip Taylor's "Wild Thing", and "Touch Me".
-Fancy's song "Feel Good" from the album Wild Thing has been sampled over one hundred times, most notably by the Beastie Boys on the song "3-Minute Rule" off their album Paul's Boutique (1989).
+Alongside session player Mo Foster and Ray Fenwick, later of Ian Gillan Band, Binks played for the pop band Fancy who had two U.S. hits in 1974 with a cover of Chip Taylor's "Wild Thing", and "Touch Me".
+Fancy's song "Feel Good" from the album Wild Thing has been sampled over one hundred times, most notably by Def Jam hip hop artists Beastie Boys on the song "3-Minute Rule" off their album Paul's Boutique (1989).
+Binks' drum break on "Feel Good" has also been sampled on "Walking in My Shoes" by Depeche Mode, and by Eric B. & Rakim on "Move the Crowd The Wild Bunch (sound system) Remix".
+The Wild Bunch, who sampled Les Binks' beats, were a collective composed of members of Massive Attack alongside vocalists such as Tricky (rapper).